How to Become a CA (Chartered Accountant) in India after 12th or Graduation

 CA Final May 2019 Topper’s Interview

-How to Become a Chartered Accountant in India in First Attempt.
+How to Become a CA in India in First Attempt.

 If you are planning to become Chartered Accountant in India through CA Foundation then we are making an assumption that you have planned to appear in CA Foundation right after 12th.
 Let’s start with June where your 12th result has been declared and you have relaxed for a good period and now you have 5 months left to appear in CA Foundation.

 CA Foundation is an entry-level test in order to pursue Chartered Accountancy.
 The course is much similar to your 11th and 12th standard (Commerce stream).
 CA Foundation syllabus is divided into four subjects –

 Paper 1: Principles and Practices of Accounting

 Paper 2: Mercantile Law and General English

 Part II: General English

 Paper 3: Business Mathematics, Logical Reasoning, and Statistics